Incognito Private Shield removal instructions

 To eliminate Incognito Private Shield potentially unwanted application our malware researchers recommend scanning your computer with Spyhunter.

-Dr. Wolf Internet Security, DriverAgent and Qbit PC Speedup are just a couple of other examples of apps that are promoted using the same method.
-As we mentioned above, these apps should not be trusted.
-It is very likely that if used, they will not deliver any real value (fix various issues).
-Besides, they often get installed together with other unwanted apps.
+Dr. Wolf Internet Security, DriverAgent, and Qbit PC Speedup are just a few examples of other apps promoted using identical methods.
+Similarly, these apps should not be trusted.
+If used, they will deliver no real value and not fix any issues.
+Furthermore, they often are installed together with other unwanted apps.

 How did potentially unwanted applications install on my computer?

-There is a screenshot below of a website that Incognito Private Shield's developers use to promote this programs.
-Nevertheless, this and other PUAs are distributed using the earlier mentioned "bundling" method.
-It is a deceptive marketing method used to trick people into downloading/installing PUAs together with other, usually free software.
-Developers hide information about apps being bundled into setups in "Custom", "Advanced" and other similar setting.
-However, in such cases unwanted downloads and installations happen only when people leave all the download/installation setup's settings unchanged.
-Additionally, PUAs can be proliferated through intrusive ads.
-There are ads that, once clicked, execute scripts designed to download and install them.
+The screenshot below shows a website that Incognito Private Shield developers use to promote these programs.
+Note that this, and other PUAs, are distributed using the "bundling" method, a deceptive marketing method used to trick people into downloading/installing PUAs with other, usually free software.
+Developers hide information about the inclusion of apps into set-ups in "Custom", "Advanced" and other similar setting.
+In such cases, note that unwanted downloads and installations occur only when people leave all download/installation settings unchanged.
+Additionally, PUAs can be proliferated through intrusive ads - when clicked, some ads execute scripts designed to download and install PUAs.

 How to avoid installation of potentially unwanted applications?

-We advise to use only official and trustworthy websites (or other sources), and direct links to download any software.
-Avoid using third party downloaders (or installers), various Peer-to-Peer networks like torrent clients, eMule and other similar tools.
-Install software with care, do not skip download/installation setup's steps without checking what are the "Custom", "Advanced" and other similar sections.
-Dismiss suggestions to download or install unwanted software and only then complete the installation (or download) procedure.
-Avoid clicking intrusive ads, them often redirect users to various untrustworthy and potentially malicious websites (such as gambling, adult dating, pornography etc.), or cause unwanted downloads/installations.
-Users who encounter unwanted redirects or ads should check their browsers for any unwanted/dubious extensions, plug-ins or add-ons and to remove them as soon as possible.
-Additionally, all unwanted programs installed on the operating system should be removed too.
+Use only official and trustworthy websites (or other sources) and direct links to download software.
+Avoid using third party downloaders (or installers), Peer-to-Peer networks such as torrent clients, eMule, and other such tools.
+Install software with care, and do not skip download/installation setup steps without checking "Custom", "Advanced" and other similar sections.
+Dismiss offers to download or install unwanted software and only then finish the installation (or download) procedure.
+Avoid clicking intrusive ads, since they often redirect to untrustworthy and potentially malicious websites (such as gambling, adult dating, pornography, etc.) or cause unwanted downloads/installations.
+If you encounter unwanted redirects or ads, check browsers for unwanted/dubious extensions, plug-ins, and add-ons, and remove them immediately.
+Also check for unwanted programs installed on the operating system and remove them.
 If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.